 The simplest way to do this is by creating a budget you can stick to – one that allows you to throw some extra money on top of your minimum payments yet still allows you to spend modestly on pleasures (nice things are okay now and then).

 Alternatively, you can refinance student loans.
 Common advantages include fewer accounts to maintain, lower minimum payments and lower interest rates so you can pay off your debt faster.
 Lenders typically offer fixed-term refinancing loans lasting up to 20 years.
+You can learn more about the amount using this student loan refinance calculator.

 Fail at Something